videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/display-audio-video.md

 ```

 :::caution
-While rendering the audio,you should **not render the audio of the local participant** as it will create echo.
+While rendering the audio, you should **not render the audio of the local participant** as it will create echo.
 So to avoid that, `mute the audio` of the `localParticipant`, by setting the `muted` property as follows.

 ```js